“I will seek input from all. I will listen to all. I will discern with you all.” – Bishop Christopher Coyne

 Regional Listening Sessions with Bishop Coyne

 In addition to parish listening sessions, all are invited to a regional listening session with Bishop Coyne as moderator.
 Check your parish bulletin for information about regional listening sessions.

 Each pastor has selected a delegate(s) from his parish to participate in the synod delegate meetings and official synod sessions.
 The first delegate meeting took place on Feb.
-3 at the Cathedral of the Immaculate Conception in Burlington.
+3 at the then Cathedral of the Immaculate Conception in Burlington.
 The second took place on May 5, at the then cathedral.
 The third will take place on Sept.
 8 at Immaculate Conception Church.

 Diocesan Synod Resources